 - 2016: Kathryn M. de Luna, Collecting Food, Cultivating People: Subsistence and Society in Central Africa (New Haven: Yale University Press, 2016)

 Everett E. Edwards Award for the best article submitted to Agricultural History by a graduate student.

 - The award is named for Everett E. Edwards (1900-1952), a prolific agricultural historian who trained at Carleton College and Harvard University and spent a long career with the United States Department of Agriculture.
 In addition to his work in the USDA, and authoring numerous works, Edwards edited the journal Agricultural History from 1931 until his death in 1952.
 The society has made this award in his honor since 1953.

-- Taylor Cozzens is a graduate of Brigham Young University.
+- Jason Hauser is a graduate of Mississippi State University

 Vernon Carstensen Memorial Award for the best article in Agricultural History.

 - The award is named for Vernon Carstensen, born in Iowa in 1907 and educated at the Iowa State Teachers College (BA and MA) and the University of Iowa (Ph.D., 1936).
 While a professor at Central Washington College, he also served as a historian for the War Department during World War II.
 After the war, Carstensen taught at the University of Wisconsin the University of Washington.
 He wrote several books on Agricultural History and served as president of the Agricultural History Society from 1958 to 1959 and president of the Western History Association in 1981.
 He passed away in 1992.
 Since 1980, the Agricultural History Society has given the Carstensen Memorial Award to the best article published in Agricultural History.